Chryseus/sigpatch-updater/README.md

 ## Where does it download the patches from?

-The patches are download from my [patches repo](https://github.com/ITotalJustice/patches).
+The patches are download from [a new host](https://sigmapatches.coomer.party).
+Huge thanks to them!

+---

+## What is sys-patch?

+you can read more about it [here](https://github.com/ITotalJustice/sys-patch).

 ----

 ## Special Thanks!

-[toph](https://github.com/sudot0ph) for the design of the app icon!
+- [toph](https://github.com/sudot0ph) for the design of the app icon

-The-4n for continuing to update the sigpatch thread of gbatemp!
+- The-4n for previously updating the sigpatch thread on gbatemp

-Joonie for their help with hekate patches in the past!
+- Joonie for their help with hekate patches in the past

-TeJay for maintaining the patches repo!
+- TeJay for previously maintaining the patches repo
+- Archbox for being very helpful as always